everpress-co/mailster/readme.txt

 = Version 2.3.11 =

 * fixed: added "source" tag in allowed tags
-* fixed: sql query issue on '(didn't) clicked link' condition
+* fixed: sql query issue on "(didn't) clicked link" condition
 * fixed: smaller issues
 * fixed: unsubscribe issue on single opt out if user is logged in
 * fixed: subscriber export on sites with CloudFlare